Layan002/Web-task-4-speech-to-text/README.md

 esptool.py --chip esp32 --port COM4 flash_id
 ```
 Finally, I changed the port since the esp32 I took from "smart-methods" company doenst work with "ESP32-WROOM-DA-MODULE".
 It worked with "LilyGo T-Display"

+# Notes

+- When I connect the vcc of the relay to the 5v of the Arduino the gate doesnt function but the led light up and light down.
+- When I connect the vcc of the relay to the 5v of the esp32 it works very good and the gate function appropriately.
+Although, when I searched it supposed to work in both situations !!